KDE/mygnuhealth/doc/mygnuhealth.rst

 .. contents::

-MyGNUHealth is a Libre Personal Health Record that is part of the GNU Health ecosystem.
-This application can be run both in desktop and mobile devices.
+MyGNUHealth is the GNU Health **Personal Health Record**.
+This application can be run in desktops and mobile devices.

 The GNU Health Personal Health Record
 =====================================